TimelyDataflow/differential-dataflow/README.md

 ### Scaling .. "along"?

 Differential dataflow is designed for throughput in addition to latency.
-We can increase the number of rounds it works on concurrently, increasing its effective throughput.
+We can increase the number of rounds of updates it works on concurrently, which can increase its effective throughput.
+This does not change the output of the computation, except that we see larger batches of output changes at once.

 Notice that those times above are a few hundred microseconds for each single update.
 If we work on ten rounds of updates at once, we get times that look like this: